 Best Time to Visit China

-China is a big country, and some areas are better visited at certain times of the year.
+58 – China can be visited year-round: China is a big country, and some areas are better visited at certain times of the year.
 For example, Tibet and Western Sichuan have comfortable temperatures in the summertime, but most coastal will be scorching at that time of year.

-When I backpacked around China for the first time, it was in June and July.
+59 – What is China like in the summer?: When I backpacked around China for the first time, it was in June and July.
 Mountainous regions were perfect at this time of year, but most of Eastern China was extremely hot and humid with afternoon thunderstorms.

 If backpacking China in the summertime, pack light clothes that dry fast.
 Stay hydrated because you’ll be sweating a lot if you’re spending time outdoors.

-Spring and autumn are the ideal times to travel around China.
+60 – What is China like during spring and autumn?: Spring and autumn are the ideal times to travel around China.
 Cities will be at comfortable temperatures, and mountainous regions will be slightly chilly but not too cold.
 In autumn, certain parts of the country will look gorgeous as the leaves change colour.

 If you’re able to, you should visit China in spring or autumn.

-Winter in China varies vastly in the northern and southern parts of the country.
+61 – What is China like in the winter?: Winter in China varies vastly in the northern and southern parts of the country.
 Hong Kong and other southern cities will be quite comfortable, but Beijing sees sub-zero temperatures and the occasional snowfall.
 Mountainous regions will be snow-covered which may make travel difficult.